 Policy 4.B.1.3: The City shall use the level of service standard to evaluate facility capacity and for issuance of development permits.
-The level of service shall be applied as part of the development review and approval process to each application for development approval to make certain that adequate facility capacity exists to serve the proposed development concurrent with the impacts of such development.
+The level of service shall be applied as part of the development review and approval process to each application for development approval to make certain that adequate facility capacity exists to serve the proposed development no later than the time of issuance of a certificate of occupancy, or its functional equivalent.

-Policy 4.B.1.4: Priorities for replacement, correction, and expansion of facilities shall be as follows:

-- (a) Correction of identified existing deficiencies; - (b) Replacement of obsolete or worn-out equipment; and - (c) Expansion or extension of services and equipment.
+Policy 4.B.1.4: Priorities for replacement, correction, and expansion of facilities shall be as follows: (a) Correction of identified existing deficiencies; (b) Replacement of obsolete or worn-out equipment; and (c) Expansion or extension of services and equipment.

-Policy 4.B.1.5: The City shall use recycling grant funds available from Bay County to establish programs intended to reduce overall solid waste by thirty (30)% in Bay County.
+Policy 4.B.1.5: The City shall use recycling grant funds available from Bay County to establish programs intended to reduce overall solid waste by 30% in Bay County.